-Most items you’ll need, you’ll be able to find along your travels in Mexico.
-But, depending on the length of your trip, may want to carry the essentials with you.
+Most items you need, you’ll find along your travels in Mexico.
+But, depending on the length of your trip, may want to carry the essentials.

 Trip planning for Mexico saves money in the long run!
 Money that you could spend on new and exciting experiences during your travels.

 I found taking taxis a good idea when you have some basic Spanish conversation as it will allow you to get insider tips on restaurants and street food you may not otherwise have known about.